QA Engineering in 2026: Automation Has Split the Role

 Q. Should I learn Selenium, Playwright, or Cypress for QA automation?

-All three appear in 2026 job postings: Selenium at 17%, Playwright at 14%, and Cypress at 9% of QA Engineer listings.
-The CI/CD plus Playwright pair shows the highest co-occurrence lift (2.74) of any modern automation combination, suggesting Playwright is the preferred choice for teams running continuous integration pipelines.
+All three appear in 2026 postings: Selenium at 9.5%, Playwright at 6.2%, and Cypress at 4.0% of QA Engineer listings.
+CI/CD plus Playwright has a co-occurrence lift of 5.53, the highest of any CI/CD-plus-framework pairing, making Playwright the preferred choice for teams running continuous integration pipelines.
+Java plus Selenium (lift 5.77) has the highest overall lift in the dataset, indicating that enterprise Java-based Selenium suites remain common in backend and regulated-industry settings.

 Q. How hard is it to break into QA Engineering at the junior level?

-Entry-level postings are just 2.6% of QA Engineer listings (78 of 2,983), with 70.7% tagged mid-level.
-That works out to roughly 1 in 38 openings explicitly targeting juniors, one of the narrower entry doors in tech.
+Entry-level postings are just 4.0% of QA Engineer listings (656 of 16,491), with 72.3% tagged mid-level.
+That works out to roughly 1 in 25 openings explicitly targeting juniors.
 Candidates transitioning in typically come from manual testing, junior developer, or software support roles.

 Q. Where are most QA Engineer jobs, and how remote-friendly is the role?